7.0 Information Technology7.0 Information Technology

 System Network Access and User IDs

-Employees will be issued a User ID with network and system access and security appropriate to their duties.
-System credentials control access to valuable information and should be protected accordingly.
-System passwords should not be divulged to others.
+Employees will receive a User ID with network and system access appropriate for their roles.
+System credentials should be protected and not shared with others.

-Any observed or suspected breach of this policy should be reported immediately to the supervisor, Employee Relations, or the Chief Information Officer.
+Suspected violations of this policy must be reported to the supervisor, Human Resources, or the Chief Information Officer immediately.

-Exceptions to this policy must have prior authorization from the President or designee.
-Any violations of this policy may result in disciplinary action up to and including termination of employment.
+Violations of this policy may result in disciplinary action, including termination of employment.

 7.02 Student E-mail7.02 Student E-mail